cardboard-iguana/cardboard-iguana.com/log/2022-07-15-offsec-live-pen-200.md

 ## Shodan

-Give it an IP, get back open ports, service versions, etc. There’s a lot of overlap with Netcraft, though not enough to make either tool redundant.
+Give it an IP, get back open ports, service versions, etc. There's a lot of overlap with Netcraft, though not enough to make either tool redundant.

 Shodan supports a lot of different filters for different services, IoT devices, vulnerabilities, etc.

 ## Stack Overflow

-See if you can find accounts that are linked to your target, and then look for the questions they’ve asked.
-Sometimes the “answers” are not actually secure, and can be exploited!
+See if you can find accounts that are linked to your target, and then look for the questions they've asked.
+Sometimes the "answers" are not actually secure, and can be exploited!

 ## References